 The distance to the new AAA Class 3-team group behind Sky4Four has actually increased in December,... (more)

-Have you heard that Flyspot Liga meet videos feature the three new AAA Class teams? posted: Dec 28th, 2020 The AAA Class competition at the December meet of the Flyspot Liga was exclusively a Polish affair.
+Did you know that Flyspot Liga meet videos feature the three new AAA Class teams? posted: Dec 28th, 2020 The AAA Class competition at the December meet of the Flyspot Liga was exclusively a Polish affair.
 Three teams from the Czech Republic had made the A Class and Rookie Class leaderboards more colorful, while only Polish home teams competed in the AAA Class.

 The earlier update briefly covered how the three teams behind Flyspot Sky4Four related to each other in their team histories.
 The InTime competition videos are now showing the same three teams in action.